HritwikSinghal/zostel_booking_check/README.md

   thus will only show in notification center and wont popup on screen.
   However, when the booking is available, it will show highest priority notifications for it.
 - Just fill all the files inside "data" directory and run.
-- There is an example creds_data file.
-Just fill it with your details and remove ".example".
+- There is an example '_creds_data.example_' file available.
+Just fill it with your details and remove ".example" to create file containing credentials.
 - **ONLY IF** you want GNOME desktop notifications, You need to get the values of variables inside '_env_var_data_' file from your local linux system.
 Otherwise, leave that file as is.